 On power-up, once V{CC} reaches the Power-On-Reset threshold, the device automatically begins clearing the configuration memory.
-It is also possible to begin the clearing operation by applying a Low-level pulse to the PROGRAM input.
+It is also possible to begin the clearing operation by applying a low-level pulse to the $\overline{PROGRAM}$ input.

-This line makes reconfiguration possible at any time during device operation.
+Clearing configuration memory by using the PROGRAM input makes reconfiguration possible at any time during device operation.
 It is particularly useful when the controller needs to initiate configuration at a specific point in the power-up sequence.